brandonpittman/use-idb-keyval/README.md

 React hook to help you use IndexedDB as a drop-in replacement for `useLocalStorage`.

-This is a fork of [kigiri/react-use-idb](https://github.com/kigiri/react-use-idb/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
-The original package hadn't been updated in over a year and no activity seemed to be happening.
-I wanted to fix a bug and use it myself, so here we are. 😀

 ## Why ?

 `LocalStorage` is synchronous and has [performances issues](https://hacks.mozilla.org/2012/03/there-is-no-simple-solution-for-local-storage/)